vicious-widgets/vicious/docs/source/contrib.rst

 ====================

 Contrib libraries, or widget types, are extra snippets of code you can use.
-Some are for less common hardware, and other were contributed by Vicious users.
+Some are for less common hardware, and others were contributed by Vicious users.
 The contrib directory also holds widget types that were obsoleted or rewritten.
 Contrib widgets will not be imported by init unless you explicitly enable it, or load them in your ``rc.lua``.